 All children who receive 100% attendance for each term are entered into a prize draw where 1 child from each year group wins a £10 voucher.

-  Well done to the winners of the summer term -
+Well done to the winners of the spring term -

 We acknowledge and reward good attendance by awarding Gold (100%), Silver (98 – 99%) and Bronze (96 – 97%) certificates to children each term.

 If you are concerned about this new ‘Focus on Attendance’, there are important steps that you can take:

 - Ensure your child attends every day, on time, equipped and ready to learn.
 The school opens at 8.50am and students should be in the building no later than 8:55am.
 Students arriving after 9:30am may be marked absent and will require an explanation from the parent/carer or the absence will remain un-authorised.